alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.md

 The last provisioner installs certbot and libraries for our Python script, updates the Python script configuration, and configures Systemd to start OSSFS when the machine boots.

+Note: you might have remarked that we install Python packages with [pipenv](https://pipenv.readthedocs.io/en/latest/), but not with [pip](https://pypi.org/project/pip/).
+The reason behind this decision is that we need to create a separate [virtual environment](https://docs.python.org/3/tutorial/venv.html) for our script as a workaround: there are other Python scripts injected in each ECS instance called "cloud-init".
+These cloud-init scripts set things such as the hostname, password, ...etc.
+Unfortunately the packages needed for our Python script are incompatible with the ones needed by the cloud-init scripts, so we need to separate environments.

 Save with CTRL+X, then create the Python script configuration file:
 ```bash